AztecProtocol/aztec-packages/docs/docs/tutorials/contract_tutorials/crowdfunding_contract.md

 #### Checking campaign duration against the timestamp

 To check that the donation occurs before the campaign deadline, we must access the public `timestamp`.
-It is one of several Public Global Variables.
+It is one of several public global variables.

 Declare an Aztec function that is public and internal